pozi/PoziConnect/README.markdown

 For developers
 --------------
-Producing a new version of PoziConnect:
+Producing a new version of the PoziConnect executable:

 1.  code new features / fix bugs
 2.  in a Windows environment, create the PoziConnect executable by running: app/create_exe2.bat
-3.  get the resulting PoziConnect.exe file from: app/dist and copy it to the POZI_CONNECT_ROOT
+3.  the resulting PoziConnect.exe file is in: app/dist
+4.  copy it to the POZI_CONNECT_ROOT

 Changing the logo:

 1.  transform the logo image file into a base64 string
-2.  pluck that string in: app/lib/gui/PlaceLabBanner.py, in the imageBase64 variable (within triple double quotes)
+2.  put that string in: app/lib/gui/PlaceLabBanner.py, in the imageBase64 variable (within triple double quotes)
 3.  produce a new version of PoziConnect

 Other notes and thoughts: